 Private insurance companies offer Part D plans, which Medicare approves.
 The monthly premiums can vary, and Medicare sets the maximum out-of-pocket costs that the insurers can charge.

 Part D plans can cover brand-name and generic drugs.
-Generics are just as effective and safe, but often less expensive, than their brand-name equivalents.
+Generic medications are just as effective and safe as their brand-name equivalents but often less expensive.

 Many Part D plans have different tiers.
 Plan providers arrange these tiers in different ways, but an example might be:

-• Tier 1: Generic drugs.
-These have the lowest copayments.
+• Tier 1: generic drugs, which may have the lowest copayments

-• Tier 2: Preferred brand-name drugs.
-These may have medium copayments.
+• Tier 2: preferred brand-name drugs, which may have medium copayments

-• Tier 3: Non-preferred brand-name drugs.
-These may have higher copayments.
+• Tier 3: non-preferred brand-name drugs, which may have higher copayments

 Part D charges include: